pelias/fuzzy-tester/README.md

-# fuzzy tester
+# Pelias Fuzzy Tester

-This is the pelias fuzzy tester library, used for running our [acceptance-tests](https://github.com/pelias/acceptance-tests) and [fuzzy-tests](https://github.com/pelias/fuzzy-tests).
+This is the Pelias fuzzy tester library, used for running our [acceptance-tests](https://github.com/pelias/acceptance-tests) and [fuzzy-tests](https://github.com/pelias/fuzzy-tests).